MineSkin/docs/docs/wiki/faq.md

 Yes.
 This is largely due to the upstream rate limits imposed by Mojang.
 MineSkin has its own rate limits to prevent abuse and ensure fair usage for all users.
+See the [Rate Limits](../guides/rate-limits) guide for more information on how the rate limits work.
 By default, you can generate up to 20 skins per minute.
 If you need to generate more skins, please [upgrade](https://account.mineskin.org/store) to a subscription or reach out about increased limits.

 ### Can I host the MineSkin API / Generator myself?